 This is a big deal.

-Listen, at different times I've been told that I've been unmasked by people.
+Listen, at different times, I've been told that I've been unmasked by people.

 I don't know if that's true.

-I've never been able to confirm it, but people have looked at me and said, Really?
+But people have looked at me and said, really?

 Are you kidding?

-You really don't know you don't understand what's going on?
+You don't understand what's going on?

-And I'm like, well, I I suspect, but I don't know.
+And I'm like, well, I suspect, but I don't know, but that would be illegal in most cases.

 But putting all of that aside, why is this the most dangerous thing?

-Is how why is weaponizing the tools of intelligence and not abiding by these very stringent, strict laws, why is that so important?
+Why is weaponizing the tools of intelligence and not abiding by these very stringent, strict laws, why is that so important?

 And what do the American people need to know about it, especially in the case of Ambassador Powers unmasking a person a day and denying she ever asked to unmask them?

-Because if our intelligence community, at least some of the bad actors in it, and our top law enforcement agencies in the federal government have appointed themselves sometime somehow outside the Constitution, outside the oversight of Congress, which some seem to think they are, and outside serving the people who elected the members who appointed them,
+Because if our intelligence community, at least some of the bad actors in it and our top law enforcement agencies in the federal government, have pointed themselves somehow outside the Constitution, outside the oversight of Congress, which some seem to think they are, and outside serving the people who elected the members who appointed them, then you have basically a government running itself with no accountability that can do anything to make itself survive, to go against its political or corporate enemies,

-then you have basically a government running itself with no accountability that can do anything to make itself survive, to go against its political or corporate enemies, to do um all kinds of dirty deeds to c collect political blackmail, to plant evidence on somebody.
+to do all kinds of dirty deeds to collect political blackmail, to plant evidence on somebody.

 You know, we give the intelligence community, and tell me if you think my gut is right or wrong on this.

-I I've been telling people that I think the way this whole story is going to end is there are a bunch of of members of our intelligence community that do good work every day, and there are members of the FBI and people in the Department of Justice that do good at work every day, and they see the actions of some of the the highest echelon in their in their departments acting in inappropriate ways that would get them fired, and they can't talk until they get subpoenaed by Congress.
+I've been telling people that I think the way this whole story is going to end is there are a bunch of members of our intelligence community that do good work every day.

-Congress, I am told, has about At least 30, maybe 40, maybe even 50 people on standby, ready to testify about the nefarious deeds of those in the Intel community, those bad actors in the FBI and in the DOJ.
+Congress, I am told, has about at least 30, maybe 40, maybe even 50 people on standby ready to testify about the nefarious deeds of those in the Intel community, those bad actors in the FBI and in the DOJ.

 In other words, the heroes are going to be the rank and file in these departments.